How Much Does Decomposed Granite Cost in 2025?

 Decomposed Granite Cost per Ton

-The cost for a ton of basic decomposed granite is between $40 and $80, assuming the gravel is basic (not stabilized), and has an average size of 0.5 inches.
+The cost for a ton of basic decomposed granite is $60 on average.
 A cubic yard of half-inch decomposed granite weighs about three tons, but this weight will decrease as the size of the gravel increases.

 Calculate the cost per ton by dividing the cost per cubic yard by the number of tons in a cubic yard.
 This figure assumes the gravel isn’t compressed, which occurs when the gravel remains in one place for a prolonged period.